-As a family or whānau carer, you'll know how important it is to find time for yourself to rest, for wellbeing, and to replenish your energy.
-But finding this time isn't always easy.
-We have developed Time Out to help carers proactively plan and organise respite breaks.
+As a family, or whānau or aiga carer, you'll know how important it is to find time for yourself to rest, for wellbeing, and to renew your energy.
+But finding this time isn't always easy!
+We have developed Time Out to help carers proactively plan and organise respite breaks for themselves.
 While we hope you find the ideas in this resource useful, we realise that it won't have answers for every carer.
 Respite is as individual as carers themselves, the needs of those they support, and other life circumstances.
-But it's a good start, one we intend to build on: soon we'll be adding a new section to help carers learn about respite funding and service options.
-Meanwhile, most of the advice in Time Out has been provided by carers, many of whom have been providing support for loved ones for many years.
-Their feedback, taken from hundreds of carer responses to our 2014 respite survey, reflects the diversity of caring across age groups, support situations, cultures, and locations.
+Most of the advice in Time Out has been provided by carers, many of whom have been providing support for loved ones for many years.
+Their feedback, taken from hundreds of carer responses to our comprehensive respite survey, plus ongoing discussions, reflects the diversity of caring across age groups, support situations, cultures, and locations.
 The common thread in survey responses from carers is that breaks don't plan themselves.
 All carers need to take respite opportunities as they arise, while planning for others.
 As one carer commented: "Plan, plan, plan, and then be prepared for change!"
-We hope Time Out, with its suggestions from other carers, encourages you to plan the breaks you need and make sure they happen!
+We hope Time Out encourages you to plan the breaks you need and make sure they happen!
 We think this resource will start a conversation, and would love to hear about the respite challenges you face and the solutions (or partial solutions!) you have found.
 Please send us your ideas and stories, which will be shared with carers at our website and in future editions of this guide.
 Carers NZ thanks ACC, the Ministry of Health, the Ministry of Social Development, and other government agencies for helping us to develop this practical advisory resource.
 We also thank Michael Metzger, a carer and information designer who developed the Government's popular Guide for Carers, and spent many hours reviewing feedback from family carers to bring you Time Out.
-With very best wishes, Laune Hul Laurie Hilsgen Chief executive Time Out
+With very best wishes, Laurie Hilsgen Chief Executive Laurie Hilog CONTENTS